 The welcome return of spring surely has our minds turning to thoughts of spending time outdoors—even here in the concrete-covered corner of urban Brooklyn.
 Sometimes it’s easy to forget that the stresses of the world can be put into perspective simply by taking a few moments to meditatively decompress along the seawall, allowing the warm breezes to carry the scent of the sea and a calming alliance with nature.
 I cannot recommend this introspective activity enough in these tumultuous, troublesome times.

 The paintings of Frank Lind invite us to delve even deeper into the experience, to truly notice the details that shape this solitary but satisfying experience.
+Moreover, Lind is indeed a persuasive essay writer who shares his insights about his paintings on the backside, it could offer a valuable opportunity for viewers to gain deeper insights into his creative process.
+By reading Lind's thoughts and perspectives on the artwork, viewers can gain a greater understanding of his intentions and vision for each piece.
 Through his seascapes we are offered a glimpse of the life hidden from our immediate, casual vision: the mermaid hair grass and clumps of barnacles affixed to rocks, waiting for high tide; the interplay of colored rocks lying along the littoral; and the beguiling ballet of gulls harvesting their breakfast from the unsuspecting crustaceans in the morning surf.

 The impressive scale of his paintings parallels the importance Lind sees in this close reading of experience.
 Like his nineteenth-century predecessors—Frederic Edwin Church, Albert Bierstadt, and Thomas Moran—Frank Lind elevates the status of landscape by drawing us into the details of his vast canvases.
 At the same time, other passages may remind the viewer of seascapes by Gustave Courbet or Claude Monet, or of cloud studies by John Constable.
 Lind’s deliberately limited ten-color palette, adopted from that employed by the artist James Perry Wilson (1889-1976), belies the complexity of his compositions while presenting a unique style that underlies an equally inimitable vision.